Contact My SSW Intranet

 Student Employment

-Temporary Employment and College Work-Study
+College Work-Study

 Work-study employment is a financial aid program that is awarded to students who have financial need.

-Students who wish to be considered for the work-study program must apply for financial aid through the University of Michigan Office of Financial Aid by completing and submitting a Free Application for Federal Student Aid.
+Students who wish to be considered for the work-study program must apply for financial aid through the University of Michigan Office of Financial Aid by completing and submitting a Free Application for Federal Student Aid (FAFSA).
 Students awarded work-study may apply for work-study jobs as listed on the Student Employment Office job posting site.
-(These jobs are not available to students without work-study.)
-Students may also post their information and a resume on the SSW temporary employment website.
-This information is available to SSW faculty and staff who hire work-study employees.
+Students may also search for remote-based jobs on this site.
+Work-study eligible students may also post their information and a resume on the SSW temporary employment website.
+This information is available to SSW faculty and staff who hire work-study and temporary employees.
+Under the work-study program, a percentage of a student's earnings is paid through federal or state funds, and the remainder is paid by the student's employer (therefore many qualified employers are eager to hire work-study students).
+A student may earn wages up to the amount listed on the financial aid award notice.
+Work-study eligible students may also reach out to any UM Department or faculty member to inquire about opportunities about positions that may be available.

 Eligibility for Work-Study